 You might be familiar with the house brands at your local department store.
 Brands like Charter Club, Hotel Collection, Hudson Park Collection, My Down Comforter, My Down Pillow, etc.

-The pillows and comforters that you find under those brand names are almost always manufactured by Downlite.
+The pillows and comforters that you find under those brand names are almost always Downlite products.

 The point being, Downlite sells those exact same products – without the department store label and packaging – in their own store, for a lot less.